jasonknight/gobay/README.md

-# Gobay - eBay Trading SDK in Go (incomplete but functioning)
+# Gobay - eBay Trading SDK in Go
+## Incomplete but functioning - pre-alpha stage contribute if you can.

 [![Build Status](https://travis-ci.org/jasonknight/gobay.svg?branch=master)](https://travis-ci.org/jasonknight/gobay)

 A simple and direct eBay Trading API SDK in Golang.